 We all want to keep our homeschooling expenses down, particularly in the current economy, but few of us want to sacrifice our child’s education to do so.
-Here are 6 ways to we can cut homeschooling expenses without sacrificing a quality education.
+Here are 6 ways to cut homeschooling expenses without sacrificing a quality education.

 But first, when discussing educational expenses there are several considerations we need to address: